skip to Main Content

 To ensure that classes are accessible to all girls, classes happen during school hours.

-Bi-weekly classes for each batch through academic years.
+Bi-weekly classes for each batch through the academic years.

 Role-models